arian2528/d-log-books-mvp/.github/core-business-implementation.md

             2. Verify the squawk is in a "transferable" state (e.g., not cleared).
             3. Update the `aircraft_id` on the squawk record to the `target_aircraft_id`.
             4. Create a historical record of the transfer for audit purposes.

+-   **Testing**:
+    -   **Unit Tests**: Write unit tests for the service logic, particularly for the transfer functionality, to ensure it correctly handles state verification and historical record creation.
+    -   **Integration Tests**: Write integration tests for all three squawk-related endpoints (`/squawks`, `/squawks/:id`, `/squawks/:id/transfer`) to validate the full request/response cycle and database interactions.

 -   **Database Schema**:
     -   The `squawks` table must have a foreign key `aircraft_id` that links it to the `aircrafts` table.